-The iconic Luton van has its origins in the town of Luton in Befordshire, home to the Bedford heavy commercial vehicle plant that produced the popular Bedford model.
+The iconic Luton van has its origins in the town of Luton in Bedfordshire, home to the Bedford heavy commercial vehicle plant that produced the popular Bedford model.
 The Luton body incorporates an enclosed box-shaped body that extends over the cab.
 The portion of the body that rests on top of the cab is sometimes known as a Luton or a kick.

 The Luton body was originally designed to accommodate high volumes of low density loads, especially straw hats which formed a central part of Luton’s local industry.
 The straw hats were wrapped in long cylinders in order to fit in the van.
 Early Luton vans used Bedford chassis.